 Leonard Chanin is Deputy to the Chairman of the FDIC.
-In that role, he advises the Chairman on consumer protection issues, as well as providing advice on FDiTech’s efforts to promote innovative and transformative technologies in the financial services sector.
+In that role, he advises the Chairman on consumer protection issues, and provides advice on FDiTech’s efforts to promote innovative and transformative technologies in the financial services sector.
 Prior to joining the FDIC in March 2019, Leonard was a Deputy General Counsel at Fifth Third Bank, advising the Bank on consumer financial services and related issues.